Opana Addiction Treatment

 The growing number of consequences that stem from Opana abuse can trigger stronger feelings of anxiety and depression, which will potentially lead to the development of a mental illness.
 When a mental illness co-occurs with drug addiction, it is known as a dual diagnosis.
 Because co-existing disorders are all too common in those who enter rehab, Restore Drug Treatment Center offers a variety of dual diagnosis treatment centers.
 Dual diagnosis programs available in Opana addiction treatment at Restore include:

 - Psychotherapy: this involves talk therapy.
 Here the client can identify relapse triggers and work on his or her mental well-being

-- Group therapy: forms a strong network of support of patients and give them the opportunity to discus past struggles, recovery obstacles, and triumphs during and after treatment.
+- Group therapy: forms a strong network of support for patients and give them the opportunity to discuss past struggles, recovery obstacles, and triumphs during and after treatment.
 Group therapy may be specified for people in unique circumstances, with a certain background, gender, or struggling with abuse of a particular substance.
 The more emotionally connected the group, the stronger the support system.

-Opana is a highly-potent drug and its users develop strong addictions to it.
+Opana is a highly potent drug that risks the possibility of causing an addiction in those who abuse it.
 Oxymorphone, the active opioid agonist contained in Opana, is 6 to 8 times stronger than morphine.
 Many people who are dependent on the drug find it incredibly difficult to stop using on his or her own.
 Someone with a drug dependence of any kind should never attempt to quit cold turkey, as this can result in severe and painful withdrawal symptoms.
 The Opana addiction treatment programs available at Restore Rehab Center are designed to provide you the most effective tools and recovery tactics for lifelong sobriety maintenance.

 Take back what addiction stole from you by starting your recovery today.
 For help finding certified Opana addiction treatment, call the admissions counselors at Restore Drug Treatment Center today.